Pedifax/Ricebook_Backend/README.md

 - Deployed on Heroku.
 - Stores data in MongoDB
-- APIs that enable CRUD functionalities (for more information please see image below)
+- APIs that enable CRUD functionalities (for more information please see the bottom image)
 - Added a layer of security with bcrypt and JWT

 ### Jasmine-node Test: